-1. How many credits can I transfer to Caldwell College?
+1. How many credits can I transfer to Caldwell University?

-A maximum of 90 credits can be transferred to Caldwell College.
-For all majors, one-half of the course work in the selected major and your final 30 credits must be completed at Caldwell College.
+A maximum of 90 credits can be transferred to Caldwell University.
+For all majors, one-half of the course work in the selected major and your final 30 credits must be completed at Caldwell University.

 2. Who completes my transcript evaluation?

 Your preliminary transcript evaluation is reviewed by the Office of Admissions.
 Once you have been accepted to Caldwell, it is then your responsibility to submit your remaining official transcripts to the Office of the Registrar before the start of the semester in order that we can then assign you an Academic Advisor.

 3. How many credits do I need to graduate?

 The awarding of a baccalaureate degree is contingent on a student completing a minimum of 120 credits.
 Depending on the degree program a student transfers into, he/she may actually complete more than the 120 minimum in order to satisfy a specific degree program’s requirement.
 Review the “Graduation Requirements” webpage for more information.